richelbilderbeek/correct_cpp/CONTRIBUTING.md

 If the code is found non-evil indeed, your code will be accepted and a fix will be added.

 If the code is found evil, your code will be rejected.
-Sorry!
+Sorry  :bowtie:

 ## Improving text